 Unless you or someone you know has been affected, you may not even know that the UK is systemically corrupt, some may not even know what we are talking about when we refer to the phrase.
-What we are referring to is grand corruption, endemic and culturally accepted dishonesty, out of control civil servants and corrupt practices rife throughout the police, the Attorney General’s Office, the Serious Fraud Office, the Ministry of Justice, HMCTS, the judiciary and the courts themselves through to the Law Society, BEIS and the Insolvency Service, Parliament, all of the regulatory authorities, national and the government quango offshoots.
+What we are referring to is grand corruption, endemic and culturally accepted dishonesty, out of control civil servants and corrupt practices rife throughout the police, the Attorney General’s Office, the Serious Fraud Office, the Ministry of Justice, HMCTS, the judiciary and the courts themselves through to the Law Society, BEIS and the Insolvency Service, Parliament, all the regulatory authorities and the government quango offshoots.

 What we have in the UK is a combination of systemic and grand corruption originating at the highest level in government right the way through the system of our public authorities driven by those at the top of the food chain.
 Corruption, dishonest concealment, monopolistic powers, a culture of impunity for members of their cabal, including lawyers, public officials and judges that engage in acts of corruption has become the norm.

 A culture of corruption prevails

 Corruption entails abuse of powers entrusted in a public official for private gain, whether that gain is for the corruptor or an associate.
-That trait runs hand in glove with systemic corruption, an infestation of public authorities and affiliated private institutions with parasitical corruption elements, a distributed network of corruptors who are generally pathologically dishonest and morally bankrupt, each fulfilling different roles in political and ministerial posts and throughout all public authorities, following corrupt common purpose practices and general rules of secrecy and corruption.
+That trait runs hand in glove with systemic corruption, an infestation of public authorities and affiliated private institutions with parasitical corruption elements, a distributed network of corruptors who are generally pathologically dishonest, each fulfilling different roles in political and ministerial posts and throughout all public authorities, following corrupt common purpose practices and general rules of secrecy and corruption.

 Abidance and compliance by the rules are rewarded and non-compliance, such as whistle blowing or acting lawfully is penalised.
 The culture of systemic corruption is complex and involves shared expectations, internalised management, codes of conduct, strategy and procedures to protect the collective organisational structure and its activities from exposure.